 - Finishing Move: The Granium Light Ray, which can be performed by Ultraman Scott, Ultraman Chuck, and Ultrawoman Beth.
 It is a form of the signature Ultra Beam that all other Ultras use.

-- Harmless Villain: The comical child monster Zoon.
-The only thing that's threatening about Zoon is its size.
-Chuck fortunately relocates him to another planet instead of destroying him.
+- Harmless Villain: The friendly and unassuming monster Zoon.
+The only thing that's threatening about Zoon is his size.
+Chuck steps in when the army attack Zoon out of fear, and helps him relocate to another planet instead of destroying him.

 - Killer Rabbit: King Myra, the most powerful of the Sorkin Monsters, starts out as a small and adorable monster called Wylon.
-It gets more powerful and ruthless when it grows every 90 minutes.
+He gets more powerful and ruthless when he grows every 90 minutes.

 - Landmarking the Hidden Base: Mount Rushmore is the Ultra Force's base of operations.
 It comes equipped with advanced fighter planes that the Flying Angels can use, as well as three robot companions.

-- Plant Aliens: The vegetation monster Green Shocks, which has accelerated regeneration and powerful vines.
+- Plant Aliens: The vegetation monster Green Shocks, who has accelerated regeneration and powerful vines, plus a head full of lava-like acid.

 - Robot Buddy: The Ultra Force is assisted by three support robots.
-These robots are originally named Combot Model MF842, Combot Model BA666, and Utiloid Model ZQ14582, but they are named by Scott and Beth as Ulysses, Samson, and Andy, respectively.
+These robots are originally named Combot Model MF842, Combot Model BA666, and Utiloid Model ZQ14582, but to keep things simpley they are named by Scott and Beth as Ulysses, Samson, and Andy, respectively.

-- Shock and Awe: The electronic machinery monster Garuballade.
-It can assimilate with scrap metal from all kinds of machinery to form its body.
+- Shock and Awe: The electronic machinery monster Eem.
+He can assimilate with scrap metal from all kinds of machinery to form his body, after which he is known as Garuballade.
+Even in his base form, Eem can utilise electricity to great effect, though without his armour he's extremely vulnerable.

-- The Smurfette Principle: Ultrawoman Beth is the only female in the Ultra Force, though she's not the only female Ultra in the Ultra Series (other female Ultras include Mother of Ultra and Yullian).
+- The Smurfette Principle: Ultrawoman Beth is the only female in the Ultra Force, though she's not the only female Ultra in the Ultra Series (other female Ultras include Mother of Ultra, Yullian, Dark Faust, and Ultrawoman Grigio).